 - blurry vision or vision problems

 The treatment may also fail to work due to antibodies that fight the toxin.
-This happens in less than 1 percent of people who have repeated Botox treatments, however.
+This happens in

 The ASPS advise people not to rub or massage the area of the injection after having Botox treatment.
 This could spread the toxin to surrounding skin, causing muscle drooping and other problems.